Clicks makes a great product. Bad popup.

 Their popup, though, is a different story.

-After running it through my 15-Minute Popup Audit Kit, Clicks scored 42/86 points across all 7 categories.
+After running it through my free 15-Minute Popup Audit Kit, Clicks scored 42/86 points across all 7 categories.

 That’s a 49% — and 4 of those categories account for most of the lost points.
 Those are the ones worth fixing first.